CyVerse-learning-materials/learning-materials-home/docs/ds/icommands.md

 **CentOS:**

-After configurating the repository, use `yum` to install the iCommands package `irods-icommands`.
+Configure the repository and use `yum` to install the iCommands package `irods-icommands`.

 ``` bash
 sudo rpm --import https://packages.irods.org/irods-signing-key.asc